-A DGCS ASIC has been irradiated with a 180 krad dose by a Cobalt 60 source at a rate of 1 krad per hour, after careful characterization of the test transistors present on this chip.
+A DGCS ASIC has been irradiated with a 180 kRad dose produced by a Cobalt 60 source after a careful characterization of the test transistors present on this chip.
 The bondings of the chip were badly damaged during the process (not by radiation) and had to be remade.
 Afterwards, the same measures were made on the same test transistors.
 Some trends appear clearly (Figure 24): the transistors seem to be more or less sensitive to radiations depending on their dimensions; the effect is coherent for each separate type of transistors (NMOS and PMOS).
 However, it is still unclear how to account for all the effects.

 To assess any effect on the overall functioning of the ASIC, both gains were measured as a function of frequency on the same setup for the irradiatied chip and another non-irradiated one (respectively red and black line on figure 23).
 We can see a slight increase in the high gain after irradiation.
-The offsets do not vary much either: from +12.2 mV to +11.6 mV for the low gain, and from -648 mV to -584 mV for the high gain.

-To check whether this was indeed an effect of irradiation, the irradiated ASIC was heated at 100 °C for 50 minutes, which should reverse the effects of irradiation.
-Unfortunately, the NMOS transistors were destroyed during this process, but we still were able to do the measurements on the PMOS test transistors and on the two amplifier channels.
-The offsets are back to the values of a non-irradiated chip: +11.9 mV for the low gain offset, -650 mV for the high gain offset; the same is true for the PMOS test transistor.
-However, graphics for the gains are more difficult to analyze, partly due to the fact that the non-irradiated chip could have a slightly different gain from the irradiated one from the start.
+The offsets do not vary much either : from +12.2 mV to +11.6 mV for the low gain, and from -648 mV to -584 mV for the high gain.
+To check that this was indeed an effect of irradiation, the irradiated ASIC was heated at 100 °C for 5 minutes, which should reverse the effects of irradiation.
+Unfortunately, the NMOS transistors were destroyed during this process, but the measurements on the PMOS test transistors and on the amplifier channels are back to the values of a non-irradiated chip : +11.9 mV for the low gain offset, -650 mV for the high gain offset ; see the graphics for the gains and test transistors.

-Figure 23: Low and high gain measurements for a non-irradiated chip (black), the chip irradiated with a 180 kRad dosis (red), and the same after heating at 100 °C for 50 minutes (blue).
+Figure 23: Low and high gain measurements for a non-irradiated chip (black), the chip irradiated with a 180 kRad dosis (red), and the same after heating at $100 \degree C$ for 5 minutes (blue).

-Figure 24: Characteristics of each type of test transistors before (black) and after (red) 180 kRad irradiation, and after heating at 100 °C for 50 minutes (blue).
+Figure 24: Characteristics of each type of test transistors before (black) and after (red) 180 kRad irradiation, and after heating at 100 °C for 5 minutes (blue).